SarahAKhan/sarah-hydejack/_volunteer/cs49_cip.md

 featured:    true
 ---

-## Section Lead for Foothill CS49/Code in Place Introductory CS Course
+## Foothill CS49/Code in Place Section Leader

 ## Program Overview
 From Spring 2024 Foothill College and Stanford Digital Education have been collaborating on integrating Stanford's online learning platform and course, Code in Place, into Foothill College's curriculum.
 This effort has resulted in the current iteration of Foothill College's CS49, a remote transferrable credit granting introductory computer science course.